--- and the model must complete its job in an acceptable elapsed time.
+--on the other hand, the model must complete its job in an acceptable elapsed time.
 This is a challenge, and none of the existing model systems has fully achieved of these twin objectives.

 (page 88) The last two tasks on the build side of this diagram could be put off until you need them, but there are advantages to planning ahead for them because they're important, and useful for tuning the model system.